andlamb2002/ITIS-6177-API-Wrapper/README.md

 You can find these images in the `test_data/` folder of this repository, which were obtained from:
 - [MSRA-TD500 Text Detection Dataset](http://www.iapr-tc11.org/mediawiki/index.php?title=MSRA_Text_Detection_500_Database_(MSRA-TD500))
-- Other image searches and manually created examples
+- Other custom image searches and manually created examples

 ## Build Your Own Local OCR API

-Instructions for using the OCR API locally:

 1. Clone the repository:
    `git clone https://github.com/andlamb2002/ITIS-6177-API-Wrapper.git`